DarthBenro008/simplevrf/packages/ecvrf/README.md

 # ECVRF

-A production-grade TypeScript implementation of Elliptic Curve Verifiable Random Function (ECVRF) using secp256k1.
+A production-grade TypeScript implementation of Elliptic Curve Verifiable Random Function (ECVRF) using secp256k1, following RFC 9381 for suite ECVRF-SECP256k1-SHA256-TAI.

 ## About